EdmundChuu/ShoppingListApp/README.md

 - As a user, I want to be able to edit items in my shopping list, including the name and the category and quanitty  of the price of the item.
 - As a user, I want to be able to save my shopping list to file (if I so choose)
 - As a user, I want to be able to be able to load my shopping list from file (if I so choose)

+## Instructions for Grader
+- You can generate the first required action related to the user story "adding multiple items to the shopping list" by clicking the button labeled "Add Item" on the main screen.

+- You can generate the second required action related to the user story "adding multiple items to the shopping list" by filling out the item details in the pop-up dialog and clicking "Save".

+- You can locate my visual component by finding the splash screen with the GIF animation at the beginning when you start the application.
+Additionally, there is an interactive componenet for you to click anywhere and start the application.

+- You can save the state of my application by clicking the "Save" button on the main screen.

+- You can reload the state of my application by clicking the "Load" button on the main screen.